 The Vacancy - no vacancy living laboratory will be given a second life after its research period at ETH Zurich.
 On 22 June 2021, it will be transported to the Kunstgiesserei Sitterwerk near St. Gallen, where it will be used by guests and artists of the foundry.
 The research project on performative space was developed in collaboration between the Chair of Architecture and Design of Elli Mosayebi and the architectural office of Christian Inderbitzin.
 The apartment is also a prototype for the residential building currently under construction on Stampfenbachstrasse in Zurich.
 Click here for Edelaar Mosayebi Inderbitzin.

-As part of the Master's Studio Ideal and Reality, the Chair of City and Housing is organizing another small colloquium entitled"Wood and Brick" on the morning of June 4, 2021.
-Dr. Wilko Potgeter has done his doctorate on brick shell construction in the age of industrialization and will talk about brick and masonry in accordance with this topic area.
-Daniel Kaschub is an architect at the architectural firm Baumberger & Stegmeier, where he was project manager of a large residential building in timber frame construction, the Haus Krokodil in Winterthur.
-He will present the project to us and tell us about the challenges of timber construction on that scale.
-Finally, Christian Inderbitzin will present some current projects from his practice that focus on simple building with brick and wood.
-You are all cordially invited to participate!
+As part of the Ideal and Reality master's program, the Chair of Urbanism and Housing is hosting another colloquium entitled"Wood and Brick" on 4 June 2021.
+Dr Wilko Potgeter did his doctorate on brick shell construction in the age of industrialization and will talk about brick and masonry in line with this topic.
+Daniel Kaschub is an architect at Baumberger & Stegmeier, where he was project manager for a large timber-frame residential building, Haus Krokodil in Winterthur.
+He will introduce us to the project and talk about the challenges of timber construction on this scale.
+Finally, Christian Inderbitzin will present some current projects from his practice that focus on simple construction with brick and timber.

 In May 2021, Christian Inderbitzin's architectural office won the competition for a residential building for the "Einfach wohnen" foundation in Zurich-Unterstrass.
 The project sets new standards for living with little individual space consumption and a lot of communal space.
 In its architectural conception, the house is determined by the old tree population, which is largely preserved, as well as a construction that is simple, adaptable and cost-effective.
 Click here for Edelaar Mosayebi Inderbitzin.